Engineering hope, promoting self-reliance in Niger

 All of the Long children are accomplished professionals.
 Jake, who lives in North Carolina, works in the biotech industry as an agriculture and business consultant.
 Simon is an Air Force fighter and instructor pilot stationed in Arizona.
 Jena graduated with an Associate of Arts degree from Clark in 2008, and then received a bachelor’s in geology from Miami University in Ohio and a master’s in economic geology from the Colorado School of Mines.
 As a professional geologist, Jena joined her brother in Niger in January 2014 during his second trip to help with water drilling and geologic mapping of the water table.

 Dirk’s educational path is similar to his sister’s.
 He received his Associate of Arts degree from Clark, and then earned two bachelor’s degrees; engineering physics and mechanical engineering at Miami University in Ohio.
 He followed that with a master’s degree in mechanical engineering at the Colorado School of Mines.
-He currently lives in Colorado, where he works as a project engineer for ABSL Space Products, a company specializing in creating batteries used in aerospace applications.
+In 2014, he lived in Colorado, where he worked as a project engineer for ABSL Space Products, a company specializing in creating batteries used in aerospace applications.

-Long doesn’t plan to quit his high-tech day job any time soon; he knows Current Pumps will likely remain a volunteer activity for the foreseeable future.
-For now, he looks forward to his next trip to Niger later this year to once again watch the mighty Niger River course by.
+Long expects to continue working in the the high-tech field; he knows Current Pumps will likely remain a volunteer activity.
+He looks forward other trips to Niger to again watch the mighty Niger River course by.
 And, thanks to the pumps he designed, the water flows into fields that will bring new bounty to some of the most impoverished people in the world.

 Hannah Erickson is a communications specialist in Clark College’s Communications & Marketing Department.